AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 If any user is removed from the private board, the user can no longer see the private board.

-If multiple user groups are added to the private board, all the users&nbsp;of both the groups get access to the private boards.
+If multiple user groups are added to the private board, all the users of both the groups get access to the private boards.

 ![](assets/choose-private-board.png)